johna67/oralable_ios/OralableApp/TERMS_OF_SERVICE_TEMPLATE.md

 Healthcare professionals using Oralable for Dentists:
 - Retain full professional responsibility for patient care
-- Are solely responsible for clinical decisions
+- Are solely responsible for professional decisions
 - Must comply with applicable standards of care
 - Are liable for any professional misconduct